patrick-crawford/WEB422-Backup/notes/teams-api-setup.md

 `mongodb://user:password@ds123456.mlab.com:23456/teams-api-db`

-2. Save the changes and run the server from the integrated terminal using the familiar command "node server.js"
+Finally, save the changes and run the server from the integrated terminal using the familiar command "node server.js"

 ## USING THE API